Continuation..

 Nietzsche spells out here his debt to the philosophic therapy of Cynicism and

-Stoicism without any reservations, debt so great that complete
+Stoicism without any reservations, a debt so great that a complete

 interpretation of this passage would entail an exposition of almost every